 As mentioned above Shell Midstream has its roots in energy giant Royal Dutch Shell (RDS).
 Now the thing with a company the size of RDS is that it can be kind of hard to a get a handle on the value of all its individual assets due to the sheer scale of the balance sheet.
 Last time I checked we’re looking at something like $300 billion worth of net fixed assets here in total.
 In addition, most folks tend to focus on the upstream assets in particular (that’s the exploration and production side of things).
 As far as Shell is concerned spinning off certain midstream assets therefore allows it to raise cash and unlock some value in a segment that investors previously weren’t interested in.
 Due to the ownership structure of Shell Midstream it can do this whilst also retaining operational control and a share of current and future cashflow.

 As far as investors are concerned the relationship between Shell Midstream and RDS throws up a couple of big potential plus points.
-The first is the credibility of the sponsor.
-Now when it comes to oil & gas they don’t come much bigger than RDS.
+The first is the credibility of the sponsor, and when it comes to oil & gas they don’t come much bigger than RDS.
 Having such a big player in the US energy space standing alongside you and your investment provides some solid assurances as to the quality and strategic importance of the underlying assets.

 (Source: Shell Midstream Investor Presentation)